bryanlabs/anc-cashflow/README.md

-# anc-cashflow
+# bl-rewards
-Quick script to calculate Cash Flow from Anchor Bond Claim Rewards.
+Quick script to calculate claimable rewards from bonded luna in a wallet.

+Usage:

+python bl-rewards.py --terra-address terra.......